SiliconLabs/wiseconnect/examples/snippets/wlan/enterprise_client/readme.md

 ### Configure Access Point in WAP2-EAP

-- Navigate to the Wireless Security section and enable the **WPA/WPA2 - Enterprise** option, as shown in the figure below.
-The image below is for a TP-Link Access Point.
+- Navigate to the Wireless Security section and enable the **WPA/WPA2 - Enterprise** option, as shown in the following figure.
+Following image is for a TP-Link Access Point.

    **![Enable the WPA/WPA2 - Enterprise option](resources/readme/wpa2_eap.png)**